Emergency Procedures for Conducting State Business

 SECTION 4: All available resources of state government should be utilized as reasonably necessary to cope with this emergency.

-SECTION 5: This Order is effective upon signature and shall remain in effect until amended, modified, terminated or rescinded by the Governor, or terminated by operation of law.
+SECTION 5: This Order is effective upon signature and shall be retroactive to August 12, 2016, until amended, modified, terminated, or rescinded by the Governor, or terminated by operation of law.

-IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana, at the Capitol, in the city of Baton Rouge, on this 28th day of August, 2012.
+IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana in the City of Baton Rouge, on this 16th day of August, 2016.

 Secretary of State